ondramastik/cardgames/README.md

 # Card games

-Goal of this project is to create a social platform where players can communicate, create lobbies and play various board games.
+The goal of this project is to create a social platform where players can communicate, create lobbies and play various board games.

 Currently, you can play two games
   * Prší (Mau-Mau) - Card game for 2 to 5 players